Skip to main content

 When you're making your own investments in your compliance solution, we want to be able to think about, "How can I benefit from this investment that I'm making to solve other supply chain challenges?"

-It's really rooted in this digital supply network, in the Opus platform that we're building out that provides the capability around network administration, this ability to rapidly integrate and exchange information with my trade partners, various software catalogs that provide different applications.
+It's really rooted in this digital supply network, in the OPUS platform that we're building out that provides the capability around network administration, this ability to rapidly integrate and exchange information with my trade partners, various software catalogs that provide different applications.

 We've talked to many of you about our low-code application development environment and plug-in framework, which using through our solution designer capability enables you to start to build out your own applications, or maybe your system integrator partner that you're using to build out applications on the TraceLink network in building out this solution partner ecosystem.